drvinceknight/Nashpy/README.md

 This is a linear algebraic implementation of support enumeration using numpy.

-This code is based on code that was implemented in [Sagemath](http://www.sagemath.org/).
+This algorithm has also been implemented in [Sagemath](http://www.sagemath.org/).

 ## Installation